RosettaCommons/HBDesigner/README.md

 # For example, if designing a homodimer interface, HBDesigner will attempt to copy any non-clashing networks across the interface.
 --symm_chains A,B;C,D # Tie chains A and B together and separately tie chains C and D together.

+# Provide 'anchor' residue(s) around which to design a network.

 ```

 ### Advanced input parameters: